PureStorage-OpenConnect/ansible-playbook-examples/flashblade/pure-fb-objectstore-setup/README.md

             - { name: loguser, create_new_access_key: false }
    ```
  * To extend the Object-store provisioning on the fleet of FlashBlade Arrays, Add multiple "FBServer1...N" blocks under array_inventory in "fb_details.yml" file.
- Example configuration to setup DNS on two FlashBlade servers.
+ Example configuration to setup Object-Store on two FlashBlade servers.

    **fb_details.yml**
    ```